-Week 12 (4/14):
+Week 12 (4/13):

-Final Student Project (Personal Anthology Portfolio) Final Group Project (The Jam Comic: Part 2) Work in Class - 12th-13th Assignment: It's a secret to everybody.
+Final Student Project (Personal Anthology Portfolio)

+Final Group Project (The Jam Comic: Part 2)

+- 12th-13th Assignment: It's a secret to everybody.
 Work on final projects - Professional Practice: Use this class time to finalize your professional practice tools card, resume and cover letter.
 Create your finalized versions of all three items.
 Zoom time will be used to work and chat.

 Week 13 (4/21):

-Final Student Project (Personal Anthology Portfolio) Final Group Project (The Jam Comic: Part 3) Work in Class - 12th-13th Assignment: It's a secret to everybody.
+Final Student Project (Personal Anthology Portfolio) Final Group Project (The Jam Comic: Part 3)

+- 12th-13th Assignment: It's a secret to everybody.
 Work on final projects - Professional Practice: Use this class time to finalize your professional practice tools card, resume and cover letter.
 Create your finalized versions of all three items.
 Zoom time will be used to work and chat.
-Week 14 (4/28):

-THE END!
+Week 14 (4/27): THE END!